An interview is fundamental for a good promotional video, so let’s go over the lighting, set up, and how to get great soundbites.

-One light on one side will create a very strong shadow and a harsh unflattering look to the participant.
+One light on one side of the participant will create a very strong shadow and a harsh unflattering look.
 This can be useful, for instance, if you want to create a tense atmosphere.
 But, in most scenarios you will probably want to create a more flattering look for your participant, which is where your fill light comes in.

-The fill light is placed at a thirty degree angle to your participant on the other side using a softer light than your key, this helps to soften the shadow on the interviewee without making them disappear completely, which ultimately creates a more flattering view of the participant.
+The fill light is placed at a thirty-degree angle to your participant, on the opposite side to the key.
+Use a softer light than your key.
+This helps to soften the shadow on the interviewee without making them disappear completely, which ultimately creates a more flattering view of the participant.

-Finally you have the back light, this is used to create a glow around the interview’s hair which is very flattering, particularly for a woman.
-It also helps to create a separation of the interview from the background which again helps to create a 3d look in a 2d field.
+Finally you have the back light.
+This is used to create a glow around the interview’s hair which is very flattering, particularly for a woman.
+It also helps to create a separation of the interview from the background and adding to the 3D look.

 In order to vary the effect you can use gels (coloured pieces of plastic which clip to your lights) which colour the lights or diffusers (semi-opaque material that attaches to your lights) which create a softer more ambient look.

 Roger Deakins, the Cohen brothers’ cinematographer often doesn’t use a fill light at all.
 He has a lot of interesting things to say about fill lighting, the most important takeaway being to find your own voice when it comes to lighting.
 As filmmakers you’re trying to create a painting using light.